nystudio107/craft-imageoptimize/README.md

 # ImageOptimize plugin for Craft CMS 3.x

-Automatically create & optimize responsive image transforms
+Automatically create & optimize responsive image transforms, using either native Craft transforms or a service like Imgix, with zero template changes.

 **Note**: This plugin may become a paid add-on when the Craft Plugin store becomes available.